Grandma’s Pecan Pie

 Storing leftovers

 Cover and store leftovers at room temperature for 1-2 days or place in an airtight container and store in the refrigerator for 4-5 days.
-My mom is the one that typically makes the this for our Thanksgiving feast.
-She always makes it the day before and leaves it at room temperature until we enjoy it.
+My mom is the one that typically makes this for our Thanksgiving feast.
+She always makes it the day before and leaves it at room temperature until after we’ve had Thanksgiving dinner.

 Freezing instructions